Will solar panels get cheaper? (updated for 2020)

 Because of the nature of these costs, they are harder to reduce than the cost of solar hardware.
 For example, “indirect corporate costs” may include things like paying rent for your building, the cost of insurance, the cost of support staff, and other things that are required to keep the lights on for a business.
 These are costs that are hard to reduce.

-Increased competition in places like California that have high competition has squeezed the margins of installers to be very thin, so there isn’t much more wiggle room to reduce these costs.
+Increased competition in places like California that have high competition has squeezed the profit margins of installers, so there isn’t much more wiggle room to reduce these costs.

 Should you wait for solar to become cheaper?